 Happy Monday!
 Meagan is traveling today, but we’ve been loving our Monday morning focus on one simple tip to get your week off to a better start.
 So today we thought we’d dust off (ha!) this post from a couple of years ago in the hopes that it helps any of you who may be struggling with the practice of cleaning and organizing. -Sarah

-Hmm, I feel like this has been a Mindful Monday topic here before.
+Hmm, I feel like we’ve tackled this topic here before.
 Maybe even three or four times before.
 But that’s OK.
 As I’ve written repeatedly, I believe that getting your house clean and organized is a process – and a practice – not a project.

 What’s the difference?
 Well, projects have specific end points.
 When you reach your goal, the job is done.